-Latin America’s Trials Climate
+Latin America Medical Trials Climate

 By Karen Politis Virk

-Argentina currently has the most advanced regulatory legislation in Latin America.1 Another problem that is gradually being overcome is the lack of adequate patent protection in Latin America.
+Argentina currently has the most advanced regulatory legislation in Latin America.1 Another problem that is gradually being addressed is the lack of adequate patent protection in Latin America.
 Between 1991 and 1995, new patent protection laws were established in several Latin American countries, including Peru, Argentina, Mexico, Chile, and Brazil.2 This has further facilitated the growth of clinical research and development in this region.

-However, the issue of language in Latin America should not be underestimated.
+However, the issue of language in Latin America Medical Trials should not be underestimated.
 For one thing, there are several regional differences in the Spanish spoken.
 Furthermore, these differences among Latin American countries can introduce barriers to research if they are not addressed.

 Mexico, Brazil, and Argentina are the three most established Latin American countries in clinical research due to improvements in their regulatory legislation.
-Other countries in Latin America are evolving their health care-related legislation, and thus regulatory environments are continually improving.
+Other countries in Latin America Medical Trials are evolving their health care-related legislation, and thus regulatory environments are continually improving.

 Currently, Argentina, Brazil, Mexico, Chile, Colombia, and Peru are the primary Latin American countries conducting clinical trials.
 This is in large part due to the fact that their combined populations account for approximately 80% of the region’s total population,4 greatly facilitating their ability to meet subject enrollment requirements.
 The importance of these large populations in recruiting subjects for multinational, multicenter trials, which are increasingly common particularly in Phase III, reflects the expansion of clinical trials in the area over the last decade.